Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition: A spherical ANOVA decomposition and its properties

 \subsection{The ANOVA operator and the integral conditions}

 Every function $f\in L_2(\S^d)$ can be decomposed arbitrarily in the form~\eqref{eq:anova_sphere}, if we choose arbitrary terms for $f_{\bm u}$ for $|\bm u|\leq d-1$ and simply choose the remainder that is missing from $f$ as the term $f_{[d+1]}(\x)$.
-For classical ANOVA decomposition, orthogonality is required to get a unique decomposition.
-This goes hand in hand with the condition that certain mean values of the ANOVA terms are zero.
+For the classical ANOVA decomposition, orthogonality of all the ANOVA terms~\eqref{eq:orth_classic} is required to get a unique decomposition.
+This goes hand in hand with the condition~\eqref{eq:integal_cond_classic} that certain mean values of the ANOVA terms are zero.
 In the following we propose similar integral conditions also for the spherical ANOVA decomposition.